 Inspections of private dwellings are made by the consent of Owner, Occupant, or an otherwise responsible Person or upon a warrant issued by a court of competent jurisdiction.

 Inspection of Residential Areas.
-The Department is authorized and empowered to make inspection of Residential Areas to determine whether there is any violation of subsections 5.5 or 5.6.
+The Department is authorized and empowered to make inspection of Residential Areas to determine whether there is any violation of section 5.5 General Sanitation.

 Water Hygiene and Sanitation